 30 minute massage: £35

 We recommend an hour for your first massage.
-Subsequent massages can then be 30 minutes or an hour long.
+Subsequent massages can then be 30, 45 or 60 minutes.

 Massage block booking discounts

-Book your massage treatments in advance for the following discounted prices:
+Book your massage treatments in advance and save 10%:

 1 x 60 minute massage + 3 x 30 minute massages = £148.50